mbasso/asm-dom/README.md

 ### h

 You can create vnodes using `h` function. `h` accepts a tag/selector as a string, an optional data object and an optional **string** or array of children.
 The data object contains all attributes and a special `raw` prop that can contains **callbacks** and raw values applied to the DOM element with the dot notation.
-You should also put in `raw` the property `value`.
+You should also put in `raw` properties like `value` or  `checked`.
 This returns the memory address of your virtual node.

 ```js
 const { h } = asmDom;